Sakorona/SDVMods/ClimatesOfFerngill/README.md

 - Adds in several custom weathers - Thundersnow!
 Blizzards!
 Dry Lightning!
 Fog!
 Thunder Freeenzy!!!
 - Changes the rain totem to occasionally spawn storms as well.
 - Adds a weather menu option, which will display information about the weather
-- Changes the text for the TV weather channel (Currently offline)
+- Changes the text for the TV weather channel

 ## Notices

-This mod uses harmony to patch functions to allow it to draw custom rain colors.
+This mod uses harmony to patch functions to allow it to draw custom rain and snow colors.

 ## Upcoming Features

-- Flash floods!!!!!
+- Sandstorms
-- heavy rains?
+- Variable rain

 ## Acknowledgements
 - Prismuth for the fog sprite
 - Pathoschild for ideas
 - ChefRude for testing and the night icon sprites (as well as better fog textures)
+- FoggyWizard for the sandstorm sprite
-- The SDV discord #modding channel for discussions
+- The SDV discord #modding channel for discussions and encouragement.

 ## Changelog
 v1.4